 A few things you should probably know about how I work:

 Firstly, I am really driven to document moments rather than stage them.
-My background studying fine art in Europe has instilled in me a strong appreciation for beauty on both an aesthetic and intellectual level.
-As such, I strive to tell the story of your day in a unique and personal way.
-I truly believe that every couple is different and every wedding has its own character and spirit.
-My job is to capture that character so that, when you look at your photos with your kids and grandkids in the years to come, the soul of your wedding day shines through every image.
-As such, if you’re looking for someone to replicate the tired, clichéd images you see on Pinterest and in wedding blogs, I’m probably not the photographer for you.
+My background studying Fine Art in Europe has instilled in me an approach founded primarily on a documentary or photojournalistic approach.
+I truly believe that every couple is different and every wedding has its own unique character and spirit.
+My job is to capture that character in an artistic way so that, when you look back at your photos with your kids and grandkids in the years to come, the soul of your wedding day shines through in every image.
+As such, if you’re looking for someone to replicate the tired, clichéd images of the kind of soulless fantasy weddings you see on Pinterest and in wedding blogs, I’m probably not the photographer for you.
 That’s probably the worst sales pitch ever, but I’m just being honest!
+I’ll definitely take the time to get photos of your flowers and all the little details you have worked so hard on, but, for me, the focus is on the human relationships first and foremost.

 Some other random stuff you might like to know: